codex-academy/Node-Tutorial/node-tutorial/useful-functions-built-into-javascript.md

 ---
 layout: default
-title: Useful functions built into Javascript
+title: Useful functions built into JavaScript
 ---

-## Useful functions built into Javascript
+## Useful functions built into JavaScript

-Objects in Javascript have various useful methods that make it easy to do various tasks.
+Objects in JavaScript have various useful methods that make it easy to do various tasks.
 We will look at a few useful methods of the String and Array objects just to show you what is possible.
-Be sure to look into what other methods are supported by the String and Array objects as well as the other built-in objects in Javascript - this will prevent you from doing unnecessary work.
+Be sure to look into what other methods are supported by the String and Array objects as well as the other built-in objects in JavaScript - this will prevent you from doing unnecessary work.

 ### String

-A string object in Javascript has a lot of methods that you can use.
+A string object in JavaScript has a lot of methods that you can use.

 To see what those are: [Standard built-on objects > String, on Mozilla Developer Network]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).